 - The value of this asset is determined by the demand and supply of such assets in the market.

 - These assets are valued as per the cash required to convert them which again is decided based on certain parameters.
 The value of people’s financial assets can change significantly, especially in the case they have invested majorly in stocks.

 - The measurement of financial assets cannot be done using a single measurement method.
 Suppose we are measuring stocks when investments are small in quantum, the market price can be considered to measure the value of the stock at that time.
 However, if a company owns a large number of shares of other companies, the market price of the share is not relevant because the investor holding majority shares may not sell them.

 - Every financial asset has different risks and returns for its purchaser.
 For instance, a car company usually has no idea of the sale of its cars, so, the value of stocks of the company may increase or decrease.
 A bond can default as issuers may fail to pay back the par value of a bond.
 Even cash and savings accounts have risks associated as inflation may put an impact on purchasing power.

 These are a crucial part of any organization.
 It always needs to have a good record of its financial assets so that is can be put to use whenever needed like in financial emergencies.
 It is helpful to keep a check on the availability of such assets.

 Each and every financial asset has a different but particular goal for the holder, each has a different amount of risk associated with it and thus returns are also different based on risk for the purchaser of such asset.
 Since each type of asset has some reward & risk associated with it, it’s always advisable to keep a mix of different asset types to have an optimal portfolio.
 This helps in the proper functioning of the organization without any dearth of assets.

 This has been a guide to what are Financial Assets and its definition.
-Here we discuss the types of Financial Assets and its classification along with examples, advantages, and disadvantages.
+Here we discuss the importance of Financial Assets & its characteristics, advantages & disadvantages.
 You may also learn more about the following articles –